Japan Olympic official Takeda denies corruption allegations

 The 2016 Rio de Janeiro Olympics were also sullied by corruption scandals.
 Carlos Nuzman, the head of those games, resigned afterward accused of vote-buying.

-There was some speculation Takeda might use his brief address to step aside, at least temporarily.
+There was some speculation Takeda might use his brief address to step aside on Tuesday, at least temporarily

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports